QMC40/WSN_HW_1/README.md

 ## Code Structure

-- **main.py**: The main script that runs the simulation and handles node generation, clustering, routing, and visualization.
+- **main.py**: The main script that runs the simulation and handles visualization.
+- **wsn.py**: Wireless sensor network module that handles network creation, node generation, and routing.
+- **node.py**: Node module that handles node class and associated methods.
+- **cluster.py**: Cluster module handles clustering and cluster head election.
+- **config/constants.py**: sets constants for the simulation.
+- **logging_config/logger.py**: sets up and handles logging tasks for the simulation.

 **Key Components**:
 - **Node class**: Represents each sensor node with attributes like position, range, energy, and processing power.
 Also includes methods for calculating distances between nodes.